EnterpriseDB/barman/README.txt

 TODO:

 * Linux/Unix (what about Windows?)
-* Python 2.4 or higher (recommended: with setuptool or distribute modules)
+* Python 2.6 or higher (recommended: with distribute module)
+* The Python development package (this varies between distributions)
 * PsycoPG 2
 * PostgreSQL >= 8.4
 * rsync >= 3.0.4

+[IMPORTANT]
+PostgreSQL versions on both servers should be exactly the same.

 == Installation

 Create a system user called +barman+ on the +backup+ server.
 As +barman+ user, download the sources and uncompress them.

 For system wide installation you can type:

 [source,bash]
 ----
 barman@backup$ ./setup.py build
-barman@backup$ sudo ./setup.py install
+barman@backup# ./setup.py install # run this command with root privileges
 ----

 For local installation, type: